astronomer/airflow-quickstart/README.md

     return output_df
 ```

+Use pandas to transform the data shown in `in_table` to search for the hottest day in your birthyear for each city you retrieved data for.

 Tip: Both, the `in_table` dataframe and the `output_df` dataframe are printed to the logs of the `find_hottest_day_birthyear` task.
 The goal is to have an output like in the screenshot shown below.
+If your table does not contain information for several cities, make sure you completed exercise 2 correctly.

 ![Streamlit app](src/part_2_hottest_day_output.png)